Jerusalem Biblical Zoo, The Tisch Family Zoological Gardens, with primary goals of wildlife conservation and public

 Elephant Training – Rerun

 As in previous visits, we went to Elephant Training.
 They still have three elephants there, but since one of them is quite old and has vision problems, only two of them were training.

 And all feet are checked as well.

 We visited many more animals but one of my favorite photos from that day is the one with this chameleon.

 Before I end this post, I want to mention another nearby animal-related attraction, the Israel Aquarium.

 The Israel Aquarium is situated adjacent to the Jerusalem Biblical Zoo, around 1 km from the zoo’s entrance gate.
 You can drive or walk along the access road that begins at the end of the Zoo’s parking area.
 Moreover, public transportation reaches only to the Zoo’s main entrance.

-Note: purchasing a ticket for an Aquarium preview tour does not provide entrance to the zoo.
+Note: purchasing a ticket for the Israel Aquarium does not provide entrance to the zoo.
 Likewise, purchasing a zoo ticket does not provide entrance to the Aquarium.